manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 ## Task 4: Remove Oracle Database from managed targets

 You can remove targets, such as database instances, database systems, CDBs, PDBs, and so on from Oracle EM.
 After removing a target, you cannot manage it from Oracle EM anymore.
-Oracle EM allows you to remove Oracle Databases or PDBs one at a time.
+You can remove Oracle Databases or PDBs one at a time.
 You cannot remove multiple Oracle Databases together in a single step.

 In this task, you will remove the target database instance, *orcl1*, from Oracle EM including the CDB and PDB.